ibm-cloud-docs/Backup/offline-agent-linux.md

 ## BUAgent service isn't running
 {: #ts-LinuxAgentbua}

-When 'BUAgent' process is no longer active on the server, the Linux Agent appears offline in the Cloud Backup Portal.
+When `BUAgent` process is no longer active on the server, the Linux Agent appears offline in the Cloud Backup Portal.
 {: tsCauses}

 Ensure that the BUAgent is running by executing the following command on the Linux system.